Skip to main content

 Your thyroid function, managed by the hypothalamic-pituitary-thyroid (HPT) axis, sets the metabolic rate for every cell in your body.
 This interconnectedness means that a disturbance in one area creates ripples throughout the entire system.
 Your data reflects these ripples.

-A is the unique pattern that emerges from this systemic interplay, as captured by your data.
+A physiological fingerprint is the unique pattern that emerges from this systemic interplay, as captured by your data.
 It is the specific way your heart rate responds to exercise, the precise curve of your glucose levels after a meal, and the distinct architecture of your sleep stages throughout the night.

 While one of these data points in isolation is generic, together they form a composite sketch that is uniquely yours.
 Researchers in biometrics have demonstrated that physiological signals, such as the patterns in an electrocardiogram (ECG), can be used as a unique identifier, much like a traditional fingerprint.